10 Conspiracy Theories That Sounded Crazy…Until They Turned Out to Be True

 From the 1950s to 70s, the CIA ran Project MKUltra, a super shady experiment where they secretly dosed people with LSD to see if it could be used for mind control.

 They drugged prisoners, mental hospital patients, military members, and even random civilians who had no clue what was happening.
-Some people were literally sitting at a bar, and next thing they knew… they were tripping.
+Some people were literally sitting at a bar, and next thing they knew…they were tripping balls.

 We didn’t know about MKUltra until the 1970s when files got declassified.
-To this day, people wonder how deep it really went.
+To this day, people wonder how deep it really went and who was actually affected.

 Fun fact: there’s a whole bookshelf of MKUltra books and documentaries on Amazon if you want to go even deeper down the rabbit hole!